sujitha013/C-Programs/ARRAYS.md

     return 0;
 }
 ```
-##17.
-Write a program in C for adding two matrices of the same size.
+##17.Write a program in C for adding two matrices of the same size.
 ```c
 #include<stdio.h>
 int main()